 • St. Louis International Film Festival (November)

-• St. Louis Microfest (May)
+• St. Louis Microfest beer festival (May)

 • St. Louis Wine Festival (June)